HVPD awarded international patent for VSD/VFD Partial Discharge solution

 Pulses generated by a VSD have frequency characteristics similar to stator winding PD (a rise time between 0.05 – 2 µs).
 These pulses are also high in magnitude, so even a small percentage of them can greatly affect the perception regarding the insulation condition of the stator winding.

 Another challenge is the frequency; the motor-line-frequency (VSD output) varies, and is different from the power frequency.
-This means it can be difficult to isolate, and to use as a trigger to synchronise the on-line Partial Discharge acquisition process.
+This means it can be difficult to isolate, and to use as a trigger to synchronise the On-line PD acquisition process.

 About HVPD’s VSD Solution